Willyb15/Data-Science-Python/Week2/day4-data_structures_cont/data_structures_assignment.md

  Example: If you inputted the words `hello, there, how, are, you, hello, you`, your script would print `how, you, there, hello, are`.

-3. Write a script that continually accepts words from the user.
-As it goes does it will add words to a set.
+3. Write a script that continually accepts a word from the user.
+As it does it will add the word to a set.
 If the user enters the letter `v` your script will display all the known words, it's vocabulary.
 This will continue until the user enters the letter `q` which will quit the program.

  Example usage:
  ```